a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 ## Write the Code: General Tips

-1)
+1) **Appropriately close the database**

-One key thing to remember when setting up code to save data to a database is to ensure you can **appropriately close the database**, despite any errors that may come up.
+One key thing to remember when setting up code to save data to a database is to ensure you can appropriately close the database, despite any errors that may come up.
 For that, common practice in Python is to use the 'try statement'.
 The 'try statement' includes also 'except' and, optionally, 'finally' statements (see <a href="https://www.w3schools.com/python/python_try_except.asp">here</a>).

 Basically it tries some code and if it fails, it can get taken care of/ handled in the 'except' statement (let's say you don't want an error to stop your entire program).
 And in the 'finally' statement, anything else you want to be completed gets completed.
 Like, for example, appropriately closing your database so no data gets lost or messed up.

-2)
+2) **show/log/print progress**

-Another helpful thing I've found is to **show progress**.
+Another helpful thing I've found is to show progress.
 There are some fancy options for that but I often times just code something like this:
 ```
 total_data = len(data)
 count=0